KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 the driver.

 The following rules apply:
-* If it is the name of a physical device function supported by the driver, the pointer to the driver's corresponding function should be returned.
+* If `pName` is the name of a Vulkan API entrypoint that takes a `VkPhysicalDevice` as its primary dispatch handle, and the driver supports the entrypoint, then the driver **must** return the valid function pointer to the driver's implementation of that entrypoint.
-* If it is the name of a valid function which is **not** a physical device function (i.e. an instance, device, or other function implemented by the driver), then the value of `NULL` should be returned.
+* If `pName` is the name of a Vulkan API entrypoint that takes something other than a `VkPhysicalDevice` as its primary dispatch handle, then the driver **must** return `NULL`.
-* If the driver has no idea what this function is, it should return `NULL`.
+* If the driver is unaware of any entrypoint with the name `pName`, it **must** return `NULL`.

 This support is optional and should not be considered a requirement.
 This is only required if a driver intends to support some functionality not